sergiudm/sergiudm.github.io/content/post/RWKV4/index.md

 Here, the state `S` (a matrix in RWKV-5+) simply accumulates the outer products of keys and values.

 The **Delta Rule**, first proposed by Widrow and Hoff in 1960, frames this differently.
 It sees the state `S` as a set of weights for an online learning problem.
 The goal is to update `S` so that when queried with a key `k`, it produces the corresponding value `v`.
-When a new `(k_t, v_t)` pair arrives, we update the state to correct the error on this new example.
+When a new $(k_t, v_t)$ pair arrives, we update the state to correct the error on this new example.
 This update rule, for a single step of gradient descent, is:

 $$
 S_t = S_{t-1}(I - \alpha k_t^T k_t) + \alpha v_t^T k_t